dbouchabou/Fully-Convolutional-Network-Smart-Homes/README.md

 ## Results

-The following table contains the averaged balanced accuracy and average weighted F1-score over 3 runs of each implemented models on Aruba and Milan datasets from CASAS.
+The following table contains the averaged balanced accuracy and average weighted F1-score over 3 runs of each implemented models on Aruba and Milan datasets from CASAS depends on the sliding windows size used.